 Kan-chan Ramen / Manpuku Maru Ramen

 Both located on the Oshika Peninsula.
 Dinner service only.
-From Kan-chan I recommend the Miso Ramen or the Kan-chan Ramen; from Manpuku Maru I recommend the Kara- Miso Ramen or (if you think you can handle it) the Cho-Kara-Miso-Ramen.
-These are the spicy and super spicy ramens respectively.
-Manpuku also has some of the best gyoza Iʼve ever eaten.
+From Kan-chan the recommend dishes are the miso ramen or the Kan-chan Ramen.
+From Manpuku Maru, the recommend dish is the Kara- Miso Ramen or (if you think you can handle it) the Cho-Kara-Miso-Ramen.
+These are the spicy and super spicy ramen respectively.
+Manpuku also has very good ramen.

-Gobansho Park: This park is the pride and joy of the Oshika Peninsula.
+This park is the pride and joy of the Oshika Peninsula.
 There is a bunch of little picnic areas, a little restaurant at the top of the hill where you can get some food, a rather large roller slide, sleds, swings, rideable pandas and a number of other fun things.
 You can hike down to the shore if you choose though it gets rather treacherous at times.
 Magnificent view of Kinkasan Island.
-You can get there on the 2 that goes from Ishinomaki past Ayukawa or you can take the Cobalt Line that originates in Onagawa.
-There is a large wodden sign that reads 「御番所公園」。 Itʼs pretty much the only attraction on the tip of the peninsula left open so it isnʼt all that hard to find.
+You can get there on Route 2 which snakes its way along the coast from Ishinomaki or you can take the Cobalt Line that originates in Onagawa.
+There is a large wooden sign that reads 「御番所公園」.